List of Mayan languages

 The Mayan languages are a group of languages spoken by the Maya peoples.
-The Maya form an enormous group of approximately 7 million people who are descended from an ancient Mesoamerican civilization and spread across the modern-day countries of: Mexico, Belize, Guatemala, Honduras, and El Salvador.
+The Maya form a group of approximately 7 million people who are descended from an ancient Mesoamerican civilization and spread across the modern-day countries of: Mexico, Belize, Guatemala, Honduras, and El Salvador.
 Speaking descendant languages from their original Proto-Mayan language, some of their languages were recorded in the form of 'glyphs' of a Mayan script.

 Languages

 The languages are shown along with their population estimates, as available.

+In addition, Chalchitek is considered by some} to be a distinct language, while others consider it a dialect of Awakatek.